A Better Way for Medical App Development? Apple’s CareKit Explained

 One example Apple offers is an upcoming app called EpiWatch.
 EpiWatch allows the user to send a notification to a friend of relative when a seizure is imminent.
 Another called Start helps people taking antidepressants to establish whether their medication is helping with their condition.

 What Can I Do With CareKit?

-Apple has made CareKit open source, meaning it has provided access to core components of CareKit code to app developers.
-As a result, developers can now more quickly create apps that allow users to do things like:
+Apple has made CareKit open source.
+As a result, developers can create apps quicker that allow users to do things like: